Differentially private Bayesian tests: General framework

-independently for $i\in[M]$, where $\{\pi_{i}(\cdot),\ i = 0, 1\}$ are the prior probability distributions, $(\tau_0, \tau_1)$ are prior hyper-parameters, and $\omega\in (0, \frac{1}{2})$ is a hyper-parameter that ensures that the Bayes factor for testing $\mbox{H}_0$ against $\mbox{H}_1$ is bounded.
-If the Bayes factor for testing $\mbox{H}_0$ against $\mbox{H}_1$ were to be unbounded, the global sensitivity parameter of the Bayes factor becomes unbounded too.
-An immediate fix against it would involve truncating the log Bayes factor beyond an interval of the form $[-a, a], a>0$.
-But this fix will ruin the inherent probabilistic interpretation of the Bayes factors.
-Upon closer look, truncating the log Bayes factor in principle means that the maximum evidence that we can obtain in favor of $\mbox{H}_0$ (or $\mbox{H}_1$) against $\mbox{H}_1$ (or $\mbox{H}_0$) is bounded from above -- we precisely impose this constraint a-priori via the hierarchical specification \eqref{eqn:hm2}.
-In summary, the mixture priors on $\{\theta^{(i)},\ i\in[M]\}$ under the competing hypotheses are instrumental in formalizing the \emph{truncation} scheme necessary to ensure that the global sensitivity parameter of the privacy mechanism is bounded, while preserving the interpretability of the resulting Bayes factors.
-One may criticise the appearance of the parameter $\omega$ in our formulation.
-To that end, we carefully introduce an asymptotic regime to analyse the proposed methodology, so that the effect of $\omega$ washes away as the sample size diverges to $\infty$.
+Given \(\omega_n, \tau_{0,i}, \tau_{1,i}\), and assuming independence, the marginal \(m_k(\mathbf{x} \mid \tau_{k,i}^2)\) is the product of the marginals across each partition, \(m_k(\mathbf{x}^{(i)} \mid \tau_{k,i}^2, \omega_n)\).
+Consequently, since the Bayes factor is the ratio of these marginal densities with equal prior probabilities on the hypotheses, it becomes the product of the individual Bayes factors for each partition.
+Aggregation of evidence across partition is further detailed in Section \ref{sec:key_prop}.
+In summary, the mixture priors on $\{\theta^{(i)},\ i\in[M_n]\}$ under the competing hypotheses are instrumental in formalizing the \emph{truncation} scheme necessary to ensure that the global sensitivity parameter of the privacy mechanism is bounded, while preserving the interpretability of the resulting Bayes factors.
+One may criticize the appearance of the parameter $\omega_n$ in our formulation.
+To that end, we carefully introduce an asymptotic regime to analyze the proposed methodology, so that the effect of $\omega_n$ washes away as the sample size diverges to $\infty$.

 The model and prior specified in equations \eqref{eqn:hm1}-\eqref{eqn:hm2}, together with the assumption that